19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b)

-21% of the additional wages payable to the employee in the month.
+5% of the Relevant Additional Wages.

+An amount equal to the sum of —

+(a)

+19% of the employee’s ordinary wages for the month subject to a maximum of $950; and

 (b)

+19% of the Relevant Additional Wages.

+An amount equal to the sum of —

+(a)

-5% of the additional wages payable to the employee in the month.
+5% of the employee’s ordinary wages for the month subject to a maximum of $250; and

 (b)

-21% of the additional wages payable to the employee in the month.
+5% of the Relevant Additional Wages.

 (b)

-5% of the additional wages payable to the employee in the month.

-(b)

-17% of the additional wages payable to the employee in the month.

-(b)

-5% of the additional wages payable to the employee in the month.

-(b) where the employee is above 55 years of age:
+where the employee is above 55 years of age:

 Above 55 but not more than
-60 Years of Age
+60 years of age

 Above 60 but not more than
-65 Years of Age
+65 years of age

-Above 65 Years of Age
+Above 65 years of age

 Total amount of the employee’s wages for the calendar month